 “The League patrols where it pleases, uninvited.”

-False.
+This is false.
 This is misdirection typical of the smear campaign.
 It is true that we enter publicly accessible areas without invitation – but this can also be said of nearly every citizen of Second Life.
 The grid could not function at all if this were not the case.
 We do have an invitation – the same invitation to be in public areas in Second Life that everyone else does.
 Privately owned regions always provide their own security measures, and while the League does hold seminars to instruct estate managers on how to do this, our assistance is otherwise unneeded by these estates.

 “The League files false abuse reports against people to get them banned.”